christiannielsen98/DVML-P7/Code/CompetencyQuestions/externalKG_CQ.md

 ### Yago
 **Yago does not contain population data.
 This knowledge graph is not investigated further, because it does not satisfy our requirenments**

-## CQ 2: How many of 10 random cities from the yelp dataset are in the external KG?
-### How many of these cities have a population?
+## CQ 2: How many of 10 random cities from the Yelp Open Dataset are in the external KG?
+And how many of these cities have a population?
 \
 sample_dict_updated is a dictionary of 10 random cities from the yelp dataset.
 The keys are the city names and the values are the states.
 - Q486972: Human settlement